Most people would suggest only trading with regulated brokers, but does that mean that all unregulated ones should be avoided at all costs?

 What about Unregulated Brokers?

 Brokers that are unregulated means that they're not tied to a specific regulator that could monitor their works.
 So, in other words, they are free to run their business as they please.
 Unfortunately, such freedom creates a gap that leads to forex scams and frauds.
 It's not uncommon to find shady, unregulated brokers on the market these days.
-Typically, these brokers would offer fantastic deals to lure new customers only to run away with their money and disappear without a trace.
-This is the reason why unregulated brokers are often known as dangerous and fraudulent.

 However, please note that not all unregulated brokers are bad.
 There are many reasons why a broker decides to stay unregulated.
 For instance, some brokers might still be working towards obtaining a license from a regulator.
 It's worth mentioning that the cost of obtaining a license might be millions, so not all brokers can afford that from the start.
-Obtaining a license also takes a relatively long time to process, so it's possible that the broker is currently waiting for its license to be released.

 What to Consider with Unregulated Brokers